 What are the symptoms of TMJ Dysfunction?

 There is persistent crackling or whiplash pain on one or both TMJs.
-Pain is often coupled with a tenderness which often worsens into swelling on the affected side of the face.
-Since the joint is exactly around the ear therefore pain extends up to the ear due to which a condition called Tinnitus is also experienced by the sufferer.
+Pain is often coupled with a tenderness that often worsens into swelling on the affected side of the face.
+Since the joint is exactly around the ear, therefore, the pain extends up to the ear due to which a condition called Tinnitus is also experienced by the sufferer.

 In some cases, the complete face, head, and neck ache and feel tender.
 Moreover, it becomes really difficult for the patient to chew, talk, or yawn.
 The jaw becomes quite stiff and denies unclenching.
 When the affected person tries to open or close the jaw they hear a clicking or popping sound as if the jaw is expelled from the socket.

 This kind of sound is called crepitus.
 The jaw appears to be stuck or locked while clenching or unclenching.
 This condition is referred to as lockjaw.
 However, the locking of the joint is not associated with pain.

 Other than the conditions associated with the jaw their other symptoms as well which include toothache, headache, neck ache, dizziness, earache, loss of hearing, shoulder pain, and tinnitus.

 Who is at risk to suffer from TMJ Dysfunction?